Francis B. Schulte

 Francis Bible Schulte, O.H.S.
 (December 23, 1926 – January 17, 2016) was an American prelate of the Roman Catholic Church.
 He served as archbishop of the Archdiocese of New Orleans in Louisiana from 1989 to 2002.
+He was a member of the Order of the Holy Sepulchre.

 Schulte previously served as bishop of the Diocese of Wheeling-Charleston in West Virginia from 1985 to 1989 and as an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania from 1981 to 1985.

 Biography

 Early life

-Francis Schulte was born on December 23, 1926, in Philadelphia, Pennsylvania, the only child of John Schulte, a pharmacist, and his wife, Katherine (née Bible) Schulte.
+Francis Schulte was born on December 23, 1926, in Philadelphia, Pennsylvania, the only child of Francis Xavier Schulte, a pharmacist, and his wife, Katherine (née Bible) Schulte.
 His parents had him baptized with both their surnames.
 As a child, his parents enrolled him at Norwood Academy for Boys in Philadelphia.
 Schulte then studied at St. Joseph's Preparatory School in Philadelphia.

 Deciding to become a priest, with his mother's strong support, Schulte enrolled at St. Charles Borromeo Seminary in Overbrook, Pennsylvania.
-He later studied at the University of Pennsylvania, obtaining a Master of Political Science.
-Schulte then did more graduate studies at Oxford University in England, and at the Harvard Graduate School of Education.
+He later studied at the University of Pennsylvania in Philadelphia, obtaining a Master of Political Science.
+Schulte then did more graduate studies at Oxford University in England, and at the Harvard Graduate School of Education in Cambridge, Massachusetts.

 Priesthood

-Schulte was ordained to the priesthood by Cardinal John Francis O’Hara on May 10, 1952, for the Archdiocese of Philadelphia.
+Schulte was ordained to the priesthood at the Cathedral of Saints Peter and Paul in Philadelphia by Cardinal John Francis O’Hara on May 10, 1952, for the Archdiocese of Philadelphia.
 After his ordination, Schulte was named by Archbishop John F. O'Hara to serve as a faculty member and department head of various Philadelphia-area parochial schools.

 Archbishop John Krol appointed Schulte as an assistant superintendent of the archdiocesan schools in 1960.
 He became superintendent of the schools in 1970.
 Schulte was raised to the rank of papal chamberlain by Pope Paul VI, and was named pastor of St. Margaret Parish in Narberth, Pennsylvania, in 1980.

 Auxiliary Bishop of Philadelphia

-On June 27, 1981, Schulte was appointed an auxiliary bishop of his archdiocese and the titular Bishop of Afufenia by Pope John Paul II.
-He was consecrated on August 12, 1981, with Cardinal Krol as his principal consecrator and Bishops John J. Graham and Martin N. Lohmuller serving as co-consecrators.
+On June 27, 1981, Schulte was appointed an auxiliary bishop of Philadelphia and titular bishop of Afufenia by Pope John Paul II.
+He was consecrated at the Cathedral of Saints Peter and Paul on August 12, 1981, with Cardinal Krol as his principal consecrator and Bishops John J. Graham and Martin N. Lohmuller serving as co-consecrators.

 Bishop of Wheeling-Charleston

-On June 4, 1985, John Paul II named Schulte as the sixth bishop of the Diocese of Wheeling-Charleston.
+On June 4, 1985, John Paul II named Schulte as the sixth bishop of Wheeling-Charleston.